Heisenberg scaling in optical magnetometry with measurement-induced correlations as a quantum resource: Introduction

-sets a fundamental bound for the precision $\left<\Delta \hat X^2 \right>$ of the parameter to measured ($X$) in terms of the quantum Fisher information $\mathcal I_X^{(Q)} $~\cite{Hayashi2017}.
-The Heisenberg limit refers to the quadratic scaling of the quantum Fisher information as a function of time or system size, surpassing thus the standard quantum limit, referring to linear scaling, observed in typical measurement protocols~\cite{Giovannetti2004}.
-The desired Heisenberg scaling has been predicted for several many-body quantum systems utilizing quantum criticality~\cite{Liu2021,DiCandia2023,Qin2024,Block2024,Sarkar2025}, a squeezed or entangled initial state~\cite{Malnou2019,Gessner2020,Backes2021,Mao2023}, precisely coordinated quantum operations~\cite{Kessler2014,Komar2014}, and quantum error correction~\cite{DemkowiczDobrzaifmmodenelsenfiski2014,DemkowiczDobrzaifmmodenelsenfiski2017,Zhou2018}.
+The celebrated quantum Cram\'er-Rao bound (QCRB) sets a fundamental precision limit in parameter estimation in terms of the quantum Fisher information (QFI)~\cite{Cramer1946,Rao1945,Helstrom1967,Hayashi2017}.
+The Heisenberg limit, referring to the quadratic scaling of the QFI as a function of time or system size, constitutes the ultimate goal in parameter estimation, surpassing the standard quantum limit, referring to linear scaling, observed in typical measurement protocols~\cite{Giovannetti2004}.
+The desired Heisenberg scaling has been predicted for several many-body quantum systems utilizing quantum criticality~\cite{Liu2021,DiCandia2023,Qin2024,Block2024,Sarkar2025}, squeezed or entangled initial states~\cite{Malnou2019,Gessner2020,Backes2021,Mao2023}, precisely coordinated quantum operations~\cite{Kessler2014,Komar2014}, many-body interactions~\cite{Liu2021,DiCandia2023,Qin2024,Block2024,Sarkar2025,Malnou2019,Gessner2020,Backes2021,Mao2023,Kessler2014,Komar2014} and quantum-error correction~\cite{DemkowiczDobrzaifmmodenelsenfiski2014,DemkowiczDobrzaifmmodenelsenfiski2017,Zhou2018}.
 There is also increasing research attention on continuous quantum sensing~\cite{Didier2014,Blais2021,Ilias2022,Cabot2024,Qin2024a}.
-While the sensitivity of optical magnetometry has been frequently investigated~\cite{Thomsen2002,Geremia2003,Moelmer2004,Madsen2004,Zhang2020}, often involving phenomenological assumptions, a thorough quantum information analysis in terms of the Fisher information is currently missing.

-As this article demonstrates, the quantum information analysis of optical magnetometers operating with a hot atomic vapor reveal nontrivial insights into these established quantum sensing devices, suggesting that the operation in the Heisenberg limit is feasible.
-Even more, it can test the foundations of quantum mechanics in macroscopic quantum system consisting of $10^{10}$ entities by probing the validity of the Cramer-Rao bound.
-The objective of this work is twofold: (i) Develop the required theoretical concepts and methods necessary for a meaningful quantum information analysis of spectroscopic quantum sensing devices; (ii) Apply this methodology to analyze the quantum information of an established protocol in optical magnetometry.
-These two objectives are approached as follows:
+However, these proposals to reach the Heisenberg scaling typically require elaborate experimental control, which is fragile to dissipation.